Advice and Tips for Planning Your Boundary Waters Canoe Trip

 Specialized canoeing and camping gear tailored to the Boundary Waters is what you'll find in our outfitting shop.
 When outfitting with us, you'll use the same equipment used by the most trail-savvy wilderness travelers of our area.
 And we provide plenty of optional creature comforts to enhance your trip.

 Partial Outfitting Package.
 Partial Outfitting Packages are a good option if you already have some of your own gear.
-You can select a Kevlar Canoe and Deluxe Food Package, Kevlar Canoe and Camping Equipment Package, a Deluxe Food Package, and an add-on Fishing Pole Package.
+You can select a Ultralight Canoe and Deluxe Food Package, Ultralight Canoe and Camping Equipment Package, a Deluxe Food Package, and an add-on Fishing Pole Package.

 Individual Canoe Rentals and Camping Equipment Rentals.
 Already have your own gear?
 Just need to rent a canoe or a few things.
 Click here for our canoe and gear rentals.